Improved Search-to-Decision Reduction for Random Local Functions: Introduction

 More recently, \cite{DMR23} investigated the problem of designing predicates that simultaneously achieve high resilience and high algebraic immunity.
 A predicate with high algebraic immunity guarantees a high algebraic degree after fixing some inputs, though the converse does not necessarily hold \cite{AL16}. \cite{DMR23} conjectured the existence of such optimal predicates and demonstrated that the commonly used XOR-MAJ predicate does not satisfy this optimality criterion.
 Furthermore, through experiments, they identified optimal predicates for localities up to 12.

-On attacks on local PRG's, it is known that there exists a subexponential time algorithm for distinguishing superlinear stretch local PRG with noticeable probability \cite{AIK06, Zic17, Una23}.
+On attacking local PRGs, it is known that there exists a subexponential time algorithm for distinguishing superlinear stretch local PRGs with noticeable probability \cite{AIK06, Zic17, Una23}.
 A related variant of local PRG is also studied by \cite{ABCM25}, where the input string is not uniformly sampled.
 Assuming the hardness of sparse LPN, they showed that superlinear stretch with negligible distinguishing advantage is possible.

-\paragraph{Local Cryptography} Cryan and Miltersen \cite{CM01} initiated the study of local PRG's, where they showed the impossibility of a PRG in NC$^0_3$ (circuit with depth of $3$) with superlinear stretch.
+\paragraph{Local Cryptography} Cryan and Miltersen \cite{CM01} initiated the study of local PRGs, where they showed the impossibility of a PRG in NC$^0_3$ (circuit with depth of $3$) with superlinear stretch.
 Mossel et al. \cite{MST03} then extended the impossibility to NC$^0_4$.

 On the positive side, Applebaum et al.~\cite{AIK06} proved the existence of an OWF and a sublinear stretch PRG in NC$^0$, assuming the existence of an OWF and a PRG in NC$^1$ (logarithmic depth circuits), which follows from well-established cryptographic assumptions such as the hardness of lattice problems.
 The same authors \cite{AIK08} further showed the existence of a linear-stretch local PRG assuming the hardness of the average case MAX-3LIN problem \cite{Ale03}, which is related to the sparse LPN problem.